 Removing Geolocation from photos in iOS 12

-Even if you have not yet installed iOS 13, or intend to wait till all the bugs are ironed out before doing so, you can still hide your geolocation from images you post to the public.
-In iOS 12, there are a few ways to strip geotags from photos and videos, but it takes some extra steps and is not as flexible, compared with iOS 13.
+Even if you have not yet installed iOS 13, you can still hide your geolocation from images you post to the public.
+In iOS 12, there are a few ways to strip geotags from photos and videos, but it takes some extra steps and is not as flexible as iOS 13.
 Here’s how to do it.

 Disable Location Services